php-fig/fig-standards/bylaws/008-psr-evolution.md

  * the PHP version constraint of the PHP-FIG package MUST NOT be altered to use newer language features that would create cross-compatibility issues.

 A new major release of a PHP-FIG package containing interfaces for a PSR MUST follow the same rules, with this exception:
- * the new major version of the package MAY contain breaking changes if the implementing packages have a reasonable upgrading path, like the possibility of releasing a cross-compatible implementation with the previous releases.
+ * the new major version of the package MAY contain breaking changes if the implementing packages have a reasonable upgrade path, like the possibility of releasing a cross-compatible implementation with the previous releases;
  * the new major version of the package MAY refer to a new, superseding PSR.

 ### Workflow